I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kegetcurrentprocessornumber~r1.md

 <p>The number of processors in an SMP machine is a zero-based value.</p>

 <p>Windows 7 and later versions of Windows support processor groups.
-Drivers that are designed to handle information about processor groups should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552076">KeGetCurrentProcessorNumberEx</a> routine, which specifies a processor group, instead of <b>KeGetCurrentProcessorNumber</b>, which does not.
+Drivers that are designed to handle information about processor groups should use the <a href="..\ntddk\nf-ntddk-kegetcurrentprocessornumberex.md">KeGetCurrentProcessorNumberEx</a> routine, which specifies a processor group, instead of <b>KeGetCurrentProcessorNumber</b>, which does not.
 However, the implementation of <b>KeGetCurrentProcessorNumber</b> in Windows 7 and later versions of Windows provides compatibility for drivers that were written for earlier versions of Windows.
 In this implementation, <b>KeGetCurrentProcessorNumber</b> returns the group-relative processor number if the caller is running on a processor in group 0, which is compatible with the behavior of this routine in earlier versions of Windows that do not support processor groups.
 If the caller is running on a processor in any group other than group 0, this routine returns a number that is less than the number of processors in group 0.
-This behavior ensures that the return value is less than the return value of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552985">KeQueryActiveProcessorCount</a> routine.</p>
+This behavior ensures that the return value is less than the return value of the <a href="..\ntddk\nf-ntddk-kequeryactiveprocessorcount.md">KeQueryActiveProcessorCount</a> routine.</p>

-<p>If the call to <b>KeGetCurrentProcessorNumber</b> occurs at IRQL &lt;= APC_LEVEL, a processor switch can occur between instructions.
-Consequently, callers of <b>KeGetCurrentProcessorNumber</b> usually run at IRQL &gt;= DISPATCH_LEVEL.</p>

-<p><b>KeGetCurrentProcessorNumber</b> can be called to debug spin lock usage on SMP machines during driver development.
-A driver also might call <b>KeGetCurrentProcessorNumber</b> if it maintained some per-processor data and attempted to reduce cache-line contention.</p>

-<p>The number of processors in an SMP machine is a zero-based value.</p>

-<p>Windows 7 and later versions of Windows support processor groups.
-Drivers that are designed to handle information about processor groups should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552076">KeGetCurrentProcessorNumberEx</a> routine, which specifies a processor group, instead of <b>KeGetCurrentProcessorNumber</b>, which does not.
-However, the implementation of <b>KeGetCurrentProcessorNumber</b> in Windows 7 and later versions of Windows provides compatibility for drivers that were written for earlier versions of Windows.
-In this implementation, <b>KeGetCurrentProcessorNumber</b> returns the group-relative processor number if the caller is running on a processor in group 0, which is compatible with the behavior of this routine in earlier versions of Windows that do not support processor groups.
-If the caller is running on a processor in any group other than group 0, this routine returns a number that is less than the number of processors in group 0.
-This behavior ensures that the return value is less than the return value of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552985">KeQueryActiveProcessorCount</a> routine.</p>

-<p>If the call to <b>KeGetCurrentProcessorNumber</b> occurs at IRQL &lt;= APC_LEVEL, a processor switch can occur between instructions.
-Consequently, callers of <b>KeGetCurrentProcessorNumber</b> usually run at IRQL &gt;= DISPATCH_LEVEL.</p>

-<p><b>KeGetCurrentProcessorNumber</b> can be called to debug spin lock usage on SMP machines during driver development.
-A driver also might call <b>KeGetCurrentProcessorNumber</b> if it maintained some per-processor data and attempted to reduce cache-line contention.</p>

-<p>The number of processors in an SMP machine is a zero-based value.</p>

-<p>Windows 7 and later versions of Windows support processor groups.
-Drivers that are designed to handle information about processor groups should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552076">KeGetCurrentProcessorNumberEx</a> routine, which specifies a processor group, instead of <b>KeGetCurrentProcessorNumber</b>, which does not.
-However, the implementation of <b>KeGetCurrentProcessorNumber</b> in Windows 7 and later versions of Windows provides compatibility for drivers that were written for earlier versions of Windows.
-In this implementation, <b>KeGetCurrentProcessorNumber</b> returns the group-relative processor number if the caller is running on a processor in group 0, which is compatible with the behavior of this routine in earlier versions of Windows that do not support processor groups.
-If the caller is running on a processor in any group other than group 0, this routine returns a number that is less than the number of processors in group 0.
-This behavior ensures that the return value is less than the return value of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552985">KeQueryActiveProcessorCount</a> routine.</p>

-<p>If the call to <b>KeGetCurrentProcessorNumber</b> occurs at IRQL &lt;= APC_LEVEL, a processor switch can occur between instructions.
-Consequently, callers of <b>KeGetCurrentProcessorNumber</b> usually run at IRQL &gt;= DISPATCH_LEVEL.</p>

-<p><b>KeGetCurrentProcessorNumber</b> can be called to debug spin lock usage on SMP machines during driver development.
-A driver also might call <b>KeGetCurrentProcessorNumber</b> if it maintained some per-processor data and attempted to reduce cache-line contention.</p>

-<p>The number of processors in an SMP machine is a zero-based value.</p>

-<p>Windows 7 and later versions of Windows support processor groups.
-Drivers that are designed to handle information about processor groups should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552076">KeGetCurrentProcessorNumberEx</a> routine, which specifies a processor group, instead of <b>KeGetCurrentProcessorNumber</b>, which does not.
-However, the implementation of <b>KeGetCurrentProcessorNumber</b> in Windows 7 and later versions of Windows provides compatibility for drivers that were written for earlier versions of Windows.
-In this implementation, <b>KeGetCurrentProcessorNumber</b> returns the group-relative processor number if the caller is running on a processor in group 0, which is compatible with the behavior of this routine in earlier versions of Windows that do not support processor groups.
-If the caller is running on a processor in any group other than group 0, this routine returns a number that is less than the number of processors in group 0.
-This behavior ensures that the return value is less than the return value of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552985">KeQueryActiveProcessorCount</a> routine.</p>

 <p>If the call to <b>KeGetCurrentProcessorNumber</b> occurs at IRQL &lt;= APC_LEVEL, a processor switch can occur between instructions.
 Consequently, callers of <b>KeGetCurrentProcessorNumber</b> usually run at IRQL &gt;= DISPATCH_LEVEL.</p>